JohnBolger/FFMR/README.md

 ![](readme_images/alphabeta_scatter1.png)

-This plot provided a clear range for the optimal parameters.
-Alpha should be somewhere in the range (0.4,0.6) and Beta should be mewhere in the range (0.1,0.2).
-Also this shows that changes in Beta impact score more than changes in Alpha.
+This plot provided a clear range for the optimal parameters: α should be somewhere in the range (0.4,0.6) and β should be mewhere in the range (0.1,0.2).
+Also this shows that changes in β impact score more than changes in α.

-I then used scipy's curve fit function to find more precise values for the opimal Alpha and Beta.
+I then used scipy's curve fit function to find more precise values for the optimal α and β.

 This worked really well for Alpha and provided me with the optimal α of .5438, which is where the curve is at its maximum value:

 ![](readme_images/alpha_plot.png)

-Unfornutely, it wasn't that simple for Beta as I could not find a curve that was a good fit for the data:
+Unfortunately, it wasn't that simple for Beta as I could not find a curve that was a good fit for the data:

 ![](readme_images/beta_plot.png)

-However, I knew I that wanted to investigate the peak between Beta = .5 and Beta .15.
+However, I knew I that wanted to investigate the peak between β = .5 and β .15.
 So, I decided to run a loop with Alpha = .5538 and Beta in (.05,.15) incrementing by .01:

 ![](readme_images/beta_opt.PNG)
 ![](readme_images/beta_opt2.PNG)

-I came to the conclusion that the optimal β was between .11 and .12 and noticed that choosing either any value in that range would not affect accuracy significantly, so I chose .12.
+I came to the conclusion that the optimal β was between .11 and .12 and noticed that choosing any value in that range would not affect accuracy significantly, so I chose .12.

 ## Optimization Results:
-The optimal value of α=.5438 shows a pretty healthy balance of median performance and opponent performance and only indicates a slight median bias.
+The optimal value of α=.5438 shows a healthy balance of median performance and opponent performance and only indicates a slight median bias.
 My league is a pretty competitive 10 team (most of the time) PPR league and I can't imagine this value changing much with different leagues with the same settings, but maybe in standard leagues or leagues of different sizes.

-The optimal β being equal to .12 shows that manager suscess doesn't change doesn't change much from season to season; good managers make good decisions on a draft day and beyond and bad managers keep being bad (in my league).
+The optimal β being equal to .12 shows that manager success doesn't change much from season to season; good managers make good decisions on a draft day and beyond and bad managers keep being bad (in my league).
 This seems obvious, but some people don't know about how much research goes into making good fantasy football decisions.

 ## Optimal Leagues Predictions
 The percentage of correctly predicted games: